Netflix-Skunkworks/WSPerfLab/README.md

 JSON payload size and elements will also be checked for containing the expected results.

 This will not be asserted on every invocation of ws-client during load testing, but will be a validation step done during development to confirm an implementation complies.

+More information about validation can be found in <a href="WSPerfLab/tree/master/ws-impls">ws-impls</a>.

 # Request Use Case: B